tom-howard/ros2/docs/waffles/basics.md

 1. Close down the `teleop_keyboard` node in **TERMINAL 2** as well, if that's still running.

-## Wrapping Up
+## Next Steps

-Continue onto the next page now for the shutdown procedures that you need to follow at the end of each lab session...
+"**Pro Tips**": There are some important things to consider when working with the Real Waffles.
+[Move onto the next page to find out more](./tips.md)...

+... and when you've done that, don't forget to [power off your robot properly](./shutdown.md).